 Robert after losing his wife couldn’t have taken a chance on his sons.
 But anyhow he wanted to confess about his crime to his children.
 Which he did after he was gone.

-Moral of the story: Your conscience is the most endurable jury in you.
+Moral of the story: Your conscience is the most long-lasting jury in you.

 By Kamlesh Tripathi